Understanding the Opportunities for AI-Cameras and LiDAR for Smart Road Infrastructure - Yonkers Tribune.

 Eventually, Sensor Fusion Will Drive Strong Results

-When the cost of LiDAR technology eventually sees an anticipated reduction, it will be viewed as a strong and viable addition to the AI-enhanced cameras that are being installed today.
+When the cost of LiDAR technology eventually sees an anticipated reduction it will be viewed as a strong and viable addition to the AI-enhanced cameras that are being installed today.
 Similar to autonomous vehicles, sensor fusion would be the go-to approach for smart infrastructure solutions and would allow to maximize the benefits of both technologies.
-See table below.

 |Feature